machal/cssmine-content/zmeny-6.md

 ================================

-Browser developers have been implementing properties that have incomplete standardization procedures, in other words: beta versions.
+Browser developers have been implementing properties that have incomplete standardization procedures - in other words: beta versions.
 To distinguish them from the final release, they have introduced *vendor prefixes*.
 Fortunately, using vendor prefixes is not as necessary as it used to be one or two years ago.